MicrosoftDocs/azure-devops-docs/docs/organizations/settings/rename-remove-team.md

 	> [!IMPORTANT]
 	> Deleting a team deletes all team configuration settings, including team dashboards, backlogs, and boards.
 Data defined for work items assigned to the team are left unchanged.
 Once deleted, you can't recover the team configurations.

-2. To complete the delete operation, you must type the name of the WIT as shown.
+2. To complete the delete operation, you must enter the name of the WIT as shown.

 	![Delete team confirmation dialog](media/add-team/multiple-teams-delete-team-confirmation-dialog.png)